 Welcome to the Department of Political Science & International Affairs (PSIA) news site.
-I am excited you are interested in the wonderful opportunities here at the University of North Georgia.
+I am glad you are interested in the many opportunities here at the University of North Georgia.

 The Political Science & International Affairs department seeks to promote academic excellence and innovation across our many programs.
 We currently have over five hundred students enrolled in our various degree programs.